gri573/voxlementary/README.md

 - Shadow quality ***must*** be set to **x1** for this shaderpack to work;
 - Optifine ***G7*** or later is required, Iris is currently unsupported;
 - Mac devices are unsupported;
-- This project is **not** finished - occasional light leaking will occur.
-(Do not report this issue)
+- This project has been replaced by [Rethinking Voxels](https://github.com/gri573/rethinking-voxels)

 ## Information
-For questions, suggestions, early access of Complementary, and more; feel free to join the Complementary Discord Server: https://discord.gg/A6faFYt
+For questions, suggestions, early access of Complementary a discussion thread about Voxlementary and Rethinking Voxels, and more; feel free to join the Complementary Discord Server: https://discord.gg/A6faFYt

 If you encounter issues with mods, you can check out this mod issue fixes list: https://justpaste.it/60cgu

 The git repository of Voxlementary is currently unreasonably large (about 2 GiB).
-This will be fixed with the next rewrite.

 ## Credits: